ADFG-DSF/dsftools/README.md

 * `logit()` and `expit()`: functions for logit and inverse-logit
 * `se()`: standard error, defined as sd/sqrt(n)
+* `rp()`: a more generalized function for calculating confidence or (relative) accuracy from a vector of simulated values and a true value

 ## What is an R package, and why is `dsftools` structured like one?